TV really is a great escape, especially as social isolation continues to be our only option for the foreseeable future.

 This short animated film, based on a book by the same title, is about a precocious seven-year-old who learns about the wonders of the planet from his parents and a mysterious exhibit at the aptly named Museum of Everything.
 It’s a great story about the celebration of the planet.
 As an added bonus, it’s narrated by Meryl Streep.
 Available on Apple TV+

 The series stars Nicole Richie, of The Simple Life and House of Harlow fame, as her rap alter ego Nikki Fre$h, who brings a fresh approach to wellness with a new style of music: Parent Trap.
-The show is on the new short-form fit-for-mobile streaming platform Quibi.
+The show originated on the new short-form fit-for-mobile streaming platform Quibi.
+Now it’s available on other streaming services such as JustWatch.
 Richie consults with wellness experts and drops socially conscious, educational and comedically exaggerated rhymes aimed at improving our health and make the planet a better place.

 Griffin Hammond’s documentary, Sriracha is the love letter to the beloved hot sauce that it so richly deserves.
 Possibly unbeknownst to you, Sriracha hot sauce is one of the most unexpected food success stories.
 And who can really blame it, that sh*t is delicious.
 For the foodies and documentary-heads out there, you can tune in on Amazon Prime Video.